terrellt/ndlib.github.io/_posts/2015-11-07-test-driven-development.md

 This is where you **validate** the internal processes of your solution.
 This is where you **express** the pieces and parts that make up the solution.
 This is where you **coerce** small inputs into small outputs.

+Unit tests should be readable by developers and be treated as low-level API documentation.

 ### Functional Tests